-MCU's culture is inspired by the Midwives Model of CareTM, reflecting philosophies, skills, and behavior in both the way we model and train our students.
-What we teach and how we teach exemplifies what it means to be a midwife of excellence who is self-actualized, and values courageous conversations and relationships built upon honesty and trust.
-MCU delivers a Midwifery Model of Education;

-ultimately midwifing midwives through their educational journey and beyond.
+MCU's culture is inspired by the Midwives Model of CareTM, reflecting philosophies, skills, and behavior in both the way we model and train our students What we teach and how we teach exemplifies what it means to be a midwife of excellence who is self-actualized, and values courageous conversations and relationships built upon honesty and trust.
+MCU delivers a Midwifery Model of Education; midwifers there achieves the set of the set o ultimately midwifing midwives through their educational journey and beyond.